How to Become a Production Supervisor: Education and Career Roadmap

 Find out how to become a production supervisor.
 Research the education requirements, and learn about the experience you need to advance your career in production supervision.

-Do I Want to Be a Production Supervisor?
+Should I Become a Production Supervisor?

 Production supervisors manage the efficiency of a crew of individuals, often in a factory or industrial environment, to manufacture a product.
 They typically oversee the daily operations of a facility and monitor the workers and products through a combination of office work and direct production floor supervision.
 Depending on the job, some production supervisors might work at night or on weekends; some are on-call to address production problems that might arise.
 Production supervisors may need good communication skills if their department needs to work collaboratively.